damalis/full-stack-apache2-eprints-for-everyone-with-docker-compose/README.md

 ### Here’s a quick reference of commonly used Docker Compose commands

 ```
-docker ps -a	# Lists containers managed by the compose file, To see all containers, use the -a (or --all) flag
+docker ps -a	# Lists all containers managed by the compose file
 ```

 ```